Public Art Leading Wayfinding

 The background of Thame’s Public Art Strategy

-To avoid the installation of various pieces of art that have little significance and seem a waste of money, a Public Art Strategy [Word Document] was created by a working group that included members of the community alongside Thame Town Councillors and an SODC Arts Officer.
+To avoid the installation of various pieces of art that had little significance to Thame, and seemed a complete waste of money, a Public Art Strategy [Word Document] was created by a working group.
+This working group included members of the community alongside Thame Town Councillors and an SODC Arts Officer.
 This strategy identified possible locations for Public Art, as well as aims and ambitions for how it could be used to meet needs in the community as well as something beautiful to look at.

 Project 1: Public Art Leading Wayfinding